HarshKapadia2/networking/http.md

 ### GET

 - Get/fetch data from server.
-- Exposes data in the URL.
+- Do not use it to send data to the server, as it exposes the data (request params) in the URL.

 ### POST

-- Add data
+- Add data (Send data to the server.)
-- Secure as it does not expose data in the URL.
+- Secure as it does not expose data (request params) in the URL like [GET](#get).

 ### PUT